 4. Deliver Product Recommendations through Web Push Notifications

-When a customer lands on and begins browsing through your website for the first time, you can encourage him/her to opt-in to receive the most relevant offers, discounts, and product recommendations via web push notifications.
+When a customer lands on and begins browsing your website for the first time, you can encourage them to opt-in to receive the most relevant offers, discounts, and product recommendations via web push notifications.

-On receiving opt-in, web push notifications offer you another important channel to provide personalized product recommendations through.
+On receiving opt-in, web push notifications offer you another important channel to provide personalized product recommendations.

 5. Personalize the Navigational Flow of your Website

-You can also leverage the customer-related data-points such as age, gender, browsing history, etc., to personalize the navigational flow by providing relevant product recommendations based on your customers’ tastes and preferences.
+You can also leverage customer-related data points such as age, gender, browsing history, etc., to personalize the navigational flow by providing relevant product recommendations based on your customers’ tastes and preferences.

 6. Personalize the Product Search Experience

 It is important for customers to be provided with relevant product suggestions and for those products to be personalized based on the customer’s interests.
-If the customer is not getting what he is looking for, there’s a high probability that he might move on to another brand to look for those brands.
+If customers are not getting what they’re looking for, there’s a high probability that they might bounce off.
 Therefore, brands must direct their customers to what they want faster.

 1:1 personalization offers you lots of scopes to experiment.
-As it has to be a well-thought-out strategy that extends across every digital touchpoint that your customer encounters.
+It has to be a well-thought-out strategy that extends across every digital touchpoint that your customer encounters.